warning

 Pause the video while you decide which is a helpful justification for your answer.

-Absolutely, there are so many ways in which tension can be built.
+There are so many ways in which tension can be built.

 For example, hinting, pacing, illustration, and reactions.

-So really well done for that nice, clear justification of your answer.
+So really well done for that.

-Okay and now it is time for your task.
+Okay, and now it is time for your task.

 "Escape from Pompeii" effectively builds tension as the story progresses, drawing readers into the suspenseful narrative of the impending eruption.